 Cognate (28 credits)

 Master's level students may choose from among several cognates including: Higher Education, Educational Leadership, Reading, Instructional Systems Technology, Counseling, and Special Education.
 With the consent of their advisor, students may also combine courses from more than one cognate to meet their special areas of interest.

 YEARS THREE & FOUR

-The comprehensive examination provides an opportunity for the doctoral student to demonstrate mastery of skills related to advanced research, including problem definition, review of significant literature related to the problem, and research design.
-Students are allowed to use their dissertation area as a topic for their comprehensive exam, but final approval of all questions comes from the committee.
-Work on the dissertation may not officially begin until the student has passed the comprehensive exam.
+The qualifying examination provides an opportunity for the doctoral student to demonstrate mastery of skills related to advanced research, including problem definition, review of significant literature related to the problem, and research design.
+Students are allowed to use their dissertation area as a topic for their qualifying exam, but final approval of all questions comes from the committee.
+Work on the dissertation may not officially begin until the student has passed the qualifying exam.
 Students must complete all core courses before officially petitioning to initiate the examination process.
 Cognate coursework may continue during the period of examination, but should be substantially completed.
 Once initiated, students have one calendar year to complete the questions.